Habil24/catapult-labs-task/README.md

 ### Dependencies
 * RabbitMQ 3.9.5 (Should be up & running)
 * NPM
+* Docker

+## RabbitMQ Message Broker
+Make sure Docker is installed and run the command below, in order to use RabbitMQ before setting up back-end and front-end:
+`docker run -d --hostname my-rabbit -p 5672:5672 --name some-rabbit rabbitmq`

 ### Back-end: Meter Reading Service
 * CD into the `meter-reading service` directory